What is Direct Air Capture?

 Concentration of CO₂ in the atmosphere is now at 420 parts per million (ppm) , and it needs to get down to 350 ppm to ward off climate change disaster.
 Although reducing carbon emissions is a fundamental part of tackling climate change, this will not be enough.
 We must remove the legacy CO₂ that is already in our atmosphere, and technologies such as Direct Air Capture have the potential to make a significant difference.
 For more detail, read here about Why Direct Air Capture.

 Direct Air Capture is proving to be effective at removing CO₂ from the air, but there are also other technologies for carbon dioxide removal.
+Have a look here for more on the various carbon dioxide removal technologies.

 The Challenges Facing Direct Air Capture